vmashmooli/Simple-CRUD-DotNetCore-5.0/README.md

 ## Description

-Create Simple CRUD management like add records, remove, edit and serach with with c# .Net Core project
+Create Simple CRUD management like adding records, removing, editing, and searching with the c# .Net Core project

 ## Getting Started